Roberto Carlos: Personal life

 Roberto Carlos was born in Garça, São Paulo, on 10 April 1973 to Oscar and Vera Lucia da Silva.

 On 24 June 2005, Roberto Carlos was robbed by two gunmen while doing a live radio interview.
 He was not hurt but they took his watch and the interviewer's cellular phone.

 On 2 August 2005, he was naturalised as a Spanish citizen.
 This proved important for Real Madrid, as it meant that he now counted as a European Union player, opening up one of the club's allowed three slots for non-EU players and enabling Real Madrid to sign fellow Brazilian Robinho.

 For his 38th birthday, it was reported that Anzhi Makhachkala owner Suleyman Kerimov bought him a Bugatti Veyron.

 Roberto Carlos has 11 children with 7 women.
 In October 2017, he became a grandfather when his daughter Giovanna gave birth to a son.

+On 25 July 2026, he married Souhaila Al-Tahiri, a Moroccan-Lebanese businesswoman and sports-management professional.
+Following the wedding, reports circulated that he had converted to Islam, but both Roberto Carlos and Al-Tahiri denied the claims, with Carlos stating that the reports were untrue.